Climate change: facts and actions for kids

 What can kids do?

-While it's up to the grown-ups in power to make big decisions to tackle climate change on a global scale, there are plenty of ways children can make a difference.
+While it's up to the grown-ups in power to make big decisions to tackle climate change on a global scale, there are plenty of ways children can make a difference at home and at school.

 So, start with these five ideas and encourage others to do the same.